BlockchainEdu/ben-website-2017/README.md

 ## Overview

-This project was made with (Materialize)[], a framework based on Google's Material Design.
+This project was made with [Materialize](http://materializecss.com/) (not version 1.0), a framework based on Google's Material Design.
+If you are unfamiliar with Materialize, we suggest you read through the documentation.
+Pay attention to all of the components and styles available to you.

 ## Structure

 Each folder is divided into parent links, its sub-links and the SCSS / compiled CSS that goes along with it.

-Repeated sections, like the _Footer_ and _Header_ are in the *Components* section.
+**Repeated sections, like the _Footer_ and _Header_ are in the *Components* section and are loaded through `js/main.js`.**

 ## Development